-The agent has confirmed that the above mentioned contributions and obligations are acceptable to the applicant.
+10.3 The agent has confirmed that the above mentioned contributions and obligations are acceptable to the applicant.

-CONCLUSION
+11. CONCLUSION

-- 10.2 The proposal will redevelop a brownfield site and provide a significant quantum of purpose-built student housing within a site which already benefits from planning permission for student accommodation. - 10.3 The quality of the layout and design represents an enhancement on that of the previously approved scheme within a similar footprint and scale of development. - 10.4 The additional provision of the Community Centre / Boxing club proposed would represent a highly positive addition to the area. - 10.5 In light of the above, and having regard to adopted planning policy and guidance, it is recommended that planning permission be granted, subject to conditions and a Legal Agreement.
+- 11.1 The proposal will redevelop a brownfield site and provide a significant quantum of purpose-built student housing within a site which already benefits from planning permission for student accommodation. - 11.2 The quality of the layout and design represents an enhancement on that of the previously approved scheme within a similar footprint and scale of development. - 11.3 The additional provision of the Community Centre / Boxing club proposed would represent a highly positive addition to the area, while a financial contribution in lieu of the provision of this building, in line with paragraph 9.2 of this report, would still result in a policy compliant scheme. - 11.4 In light of the above, and having regard to adopted planning policy and guidance, it is recommended that planning permission be granted, subject to conditions and a Legal Agreement.